hjang8659/RIPA-Project-2023/README.md

 # RIPA-Project-2023

-What is the likelihood of body/property consent in a traffic stop?
+## LEGALST 123 Final Project: What is the likelihood of body/property consent in a traffic stop?

-LEGALST 123: Final Project

 Topic: Body/Property Searches by Police Officers and Consent